 - These magnets are extremely powerful and can cause nasty injuries if you get trapped between the magnet and metal.
 Always keep your fingers out of the way.

 - Children will love to Take part in this hobby with you.
-Make sure they wear gloves and it is advised that they wear a life jacket like the one below when near the water.
+Make sure they wear gloves and it is advised that they wear a life jacket.

 - If an object looks like ordinance, munitions or a gun.
 Immediately ring the correct authorities and give them your location and what you think you may have found.
 Do not handle it, there are lots of explosives lying in our waterways.